GuentherE/Inc-TikZ-in-Quarto/README.md

 ## Why?

 I have a lot of TikZ drawings created in the past.
-I wanted to include some of them in a presentation, but TikZ in Quarto / Revealjs is only support by a r engine which converts the TikZ code into a graphics format like png or svg.
+I wanted to include some of them in a presentation, but TikZ in Quarto / Revealjs is only supported by a r engine which converts the TikZ code into a graphics format like png or svg.

 If you want to reveal parts of your drawing step by step during the presentation you